 How Long Should Mud Bed Cure Before Redgard?

-The mud bed should stay for nearly 24 hours before installing redgard on it.
+The mud bed should stay for nearly 24 hours before the redgard is installed.
 Suppose you apply redgard on it prematurely; the topcoat will eventually peel off with time.

 Why Does Redgard Crack?

-Since redgard is a versatile material, it doesn’t mean that you use it uncontrollably.
-There are steps and rules you must follow for this product to work as you expect.
+Since redgard is a versatile material, it doesn’t mean you use it uncontrollably.
+You must follow the steps and rules for this product to work as you expect.

 Another factor that fosters regard to crack prematurely is putting in thick coats.
-It’s wise to use thinner coats because they dry shortly, as opposed to thicker coats.
+It’s wise to use thinner coats because they dry shortly, unlike thicker coats.

 Putting in thicker coats will make the top layer begin to dry while the layer beneath is fumbling to release moisture.
 As such, the top layer leaves cracks.

 Redgard is made from certified elements and guarantees maximum durability once applied.